cosminstaicu/antheia/README.md

 ## Documentation

-All code is documented using the PHPDoc standard, so fell free to use content assist, depending of your IDE (the framework is written using Eclipse PDT).
+All code is documented using the PHPDoc standard, so fell free to use content assist, depending of your IDE (the library is written using [Eclipse PDT](https://www.eclipse.org/pdt/)).
 Also, the javascript files are documented using the JSDoc standard.

 The examples (inside the example folder) are explained inside the [project wiki](https://github.com/cosminstaicu/antheia/wiki).